Producer responsibility for packaging

 Reporting of packaging volumes

 As an affiliated producer to Näringslivets Producentansvar, we help you with your packaging reporting and submit your report to the Swedish Environmental Protection Agency.
-In our customer portal you will find flexible and efficient processes and systems for reporting.
+In our customer portal you will find flexible and efficient processes for reporting.

 Packaging fees and prices